Ways to move, merge, hide, and change rows in Google Sheets

 You can not only move, delete, or hide rows in your Google Sheets – you can merge them to make your data look more elegant.

 There are a few cells in my table that have the same information (A3:A6) one under another.
-I highlight them and choose Format > Merge cells > Merge vertically:
+I highlight them and choose Format > Merge cells > Merge vertically: Merge rows using the Google Sheets menu.

-Merge cells from a few rows into one cell.
+4 cells from 4 rows are joined with the data from the top leftmost cell remaining: Merge cells from a few rows into one cell.

-Change row height in a Google spreadsheet
+How to change row height in Google Sheets

 You can improve the layout of your table by changing the height of some lines, a header row in particular.
 Here are a couple of easy ways to do that:

-1. Hover the cursor over the bottom border of the row, and when the cursor turns into an Up Down Arrow, click and resize it as you need:
+1. Drag and drop.
+Hover the cursor over the bottom border of the row, and when the cursor turns into an Up Down Arrow, click and drag the line down (or up) to resize as you need: Resize header row in Google Sheets.

 How to count rows with data in Google Sheets

-I'll use the COUNTA function – it calculates the number of non-empty cells in the selected range.
+I'll use the COUNTA function: it calculates the number of non-empty cells in the selected range.
 I want to see how many rows there are with the data in columns A, B, and D:

 =COUNTA(A:A)